 - Sound and Light Show on Parliament Hill – another summertime activity, this one runs from July to September.
 Every night, Parliament Hill lights up with a spectacular 30-minute light show that presents important moments from Canadian history.

-- Christmas Lights Across Canada – for around a month every Christmas season a massive light installation is installed along Confederation Boulevard.
+- Christmas Lights Across Canada – for around a month every Christmas season there’s a massive light installation along Confederation Boulevard.
 It lights up every evening, providing a nice walking tour during the cold nights.
 Similar exhibitions take place at capital buildings across the country.

 Admission and Accessibility